 Here is mine:

-The pillar has a W with a 9 below it, so some have taken that to mean it is a W9.
+The sewing machine pillar has a W with a 9 below it, so some have taken that to mean it is a W9.
 What was explained online though was that it is actually two Ws superimposed on top of each other, the initials of Wheeler & Wilson.
 Makes sense to me, and I'm sticking to it.

 It is quite a plain machine.
 I read somewhere online that W&W didn't decorate the bed with decals because it would just wear off.
 And apparently back in the day, W&Ws were quite expensive.

 This is a treadle machine, so there's no provision for installing a motor.
 I may mount this in a wood base and try and hook up a hand crank.
 Wouldn't that be cool!

 There's just one small thing to remember, the hand wheel goes the opposite direction on a D9 than most every other sewing machine.
 It turns away from you, not towards you, when sewing.

 Fortunately this machine came with everything it needs to operate properly (I hope!), such as the very oddball bobbin case and bobbin.
 I've heard that these bobbins have recently been referred to as Bagel Bobbins, due to their being shaped somewhat like..... wait for it............... a bagel.
 Oh, and it came with a needle, an oddball size needle.
 I've heard that you can grind down a 15x1 needle to make it work though.

 The medallion proudly declares these machines were made in Bridgeport, Connecticut, USA.

 One of the plates lists patent dates, the oldest being May 1, 1883 and the most recent being August 2, 1892.
 This serial number is 2584269.

 It will be fun to clean this sewing machine up and see what it looks like under all the grime.